-The College Chaplains aim to support students' social and emotional wellbeing and spiritual awareness through small groups, one-on-one conversations and targeted programs.
+The College Chaplains aim to support students' social, emotional and spiritual wellbeing through small groups, one-on-one conversations and targeted intervention programs.
 College Chaplains liaise with parents/guardians, College staff and external agencies.

 Meet the Chaplains

 Mr Paul Whitfield - Junior School Chaplain (Kindergarten to Year 6)

 Paul considers it a joy and a privilege to work with the open minded, passionate students of the Junior School.
 Paul has studied Psychology and Theology and loves supporting students in the joys and struggles of life.
 In partnership with teachers, he meets with students one to one and in small groups, providing evidence based programs and pointing people to the hope Jesus’ provides.
 Paul has worked as a pastor in a suburban church and with networks of politicians and professionals, so finds it refreshing when kids say, ‘I don’t understand what you just said’.
 Paul’s own sons are now in high school but are still willing to play cricket and go on hikes with their rapidly aging Dad.